 His children's book Chicken Boy: The Amazing Adventures of a Super Hero with Autism was the MeeGenius People's Choice Award grand prize winner and won the Gold Award in the children's category of Readers Favorite 2012 Awards and the sequel Chicken Boy: A Super Hero with Autism Deals with Doctors & Dentists was published in 2014.

-Gregory has been in the entertainment business for almost 30 years as an actor, director, producer, songwriter, playwright, screenwriter, and author.
-His plays and musicals include: Hiding in Daylight (Upcoming Readings at Take Pride, Bloomfield! festival in New Jersey and The Studios of Key West in Florida) Well With My Soul (Seeing Place Theater Reading Series, NYC), Invisible Fences written with Stephen Kitsakos (4th Wall Theatre M.I.D.
+Gregory has been in the entertainment business for 30 years as an actor, director, producer, songwriter, playwright, screenwriter, and author.
+His plays and musicals include: Hiding in Daylight (Readings at Take Pride, Bloomfield! festival in New Jersey and The Studios of Key West in Florida) Well With My Soul (Seeing Place Theater Reading Series, NYC), Invisible Fences written with Stephen Kitsakos (4th Wall Theatre M.I.D.
 Stage Series), Ashokan: The Story of a Reservoir written with Stephen Kitsakos and Perdita Finn (commissioned by the Catskill Watershed Corporation), and three children's musical all produced by the Garland Children's Theatre in Garland, Texas.
 For film, he has penned the screenplay for He Is Gone, has adapted a few of his novels into screenplays, served as associate producer on several projects, and is the winner of the 2015 Indie Soul Best Director Award (Boston International Film Festival), April 2015 Best Director (Los Angeles International Film Festival Awards), and 2015 Remi Award winner (World-fest - Houston) for his short film Mother.
 He is currently co-producing the film short of Hiding in Daylight.